Is-Daouda/is-Engine/README.md

 - [[Android] Show Reward Video](https://github.com/Is-Daouda/is-Engine-Example-Pack/tree/main/is-Engine-Admob)

 ## What's new in this version
+- Support for sf::RenderTexture in SDL 2
+- Improved SFML simulator system with SDL 2
+- Bug fixes

+### 4.0.2
 - [Using Visual Studio and SDL 2 to develop with SFML.](#-visual-studio-sdl-2)
 - Bug Fixes